MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 You can use a Python script to automate the migration of multiple your clusters.
 The script [migrateAzure Data Explorerclusters.py](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/migrateAzure Data Explorerclusters.py) available in the [Azure Kusto Virtual Network Migration GitHub repository](https://github.com/Azure/azure-kusto-Virtual Network-migration) can be used for this purpose.

 Detailed steps on how to use this script are provided in the [README](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/README.md) file in the same repository.
-Please refer to the [README](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/README.md) for instructions on how to clone the repository, install the required Python packages, and run the script with the necessary configuration.
+For instructions on how to clone the repository, refer to the [README](https://github.com/Azure/azure-kusto-Virtual Network-migration/blob/main/python/README.md).
+Install the required Python packages, and run the script with the necessary configuration.

-This script will migrate the specified your clusters in one go, saving you the time and effort of migrating them individually.
+This script migrates the specified your clusters in one go, saving you the time and effort of migrating them individually.

 ---